jalombar/starsmasher/documentation/installation.md

 Depending on your machine, in most cases (unless you have a very high number of CPU per node) the GPU version of the code is much faster than the CPU version of the code.
 To have a comparison, an NVIDIA GeForce GTX 950M can handle 150000 Particles with the GPU version of the code.
 Instead, with the CPU version (a 2 quad-core intel i7) can only get 15000 particles at the same amount of time respect to the GPU version.

 Then you must need an NVIDIA Graphic Card to run StarSmasher, not others.
-If you don't have get a computer or a machine with NVIDIA Graphic card.
+If you don't have, get a computer or a machine with NVIDIA Graphic card.
 You must also be sure that if you have more than one NVIDIA Graphic Card they MUST BE of the same version.
 What i mean?
 In this wikipedia page